Crowd watches a large red light projection of a giant figure on a castle wall at night.

 Educational Visits

-• Primary schools – Interactive storytelling, costume trials and a hands‑on archaeology corner.
+• Primary schools focus on interactive storytelling, costume trials and a hands-on archaeology corner.

-• Secondary schools – Deeper historical talks, artefact handling and a guided walk through the siege tunnels.
+• Secondary schools engage with deeper historical talks, artefact handling and guided walks through the siege tunnels.

-• Third‑level groups – Lectures on Viking archaeology, Norman architecture and conservation techniques.
+• Third-level groups receive specialist lectures on Viking archaeology, Norman military architecture and modern conservation techniques.
+Educational bookings should be arranged directly through the visitor centre or the castle’s website.

 Practical Information